 EMS 200 Medical Mathematics.
 (1)

 Medical calculations for paramedics.
 Students will be able to perform all common medical calculations at the paramedic level, including converting units, properly manipulating decimals and fractions, and finding volumes, dosages and rates.

 Prerequisite: MATH 1220.
 Restriction: Permission of Instructor.

 ENGINEERING (ENG)

 ENG 116: Introduction to Engineering.
 (1-3)

 Description of the engineering profession, orientation to engineering education, introduction to the engineering design process.
-Does not count toward degree credit in the College of Arts and Sciences of in the School of Engineering.
+Does not count toward degree credit in the College of Arts and Sciences or in the School of Engineering.
 Two hours lecture and demonstrations.

-See Also:

-Chemical and Nuclear Engineering

-Civil Engineering

-Electrical and Computer Engineering

-Mechanical Engineering

 ENG 120: Mathematics for Engineering Applications.
 (4)

 Provides an overview of basic engineering math topics necessary for success in second-year engineering courses.
 Topics are presented in the context of engineering applications, and reinforced through labs and examples from core engineering courses.

-Prerequisite: MATH 1220.